 In Numbers 12:3 we read, “Now Moses was a very humble man, more humble than anyone else on the face of the earth.”
 Then in Numbers 12:6-8 we read, “When there is a prophet among you, I, the LORD, reveal myself to them in visions, I speak to them in dreams.
 But this is not true of my servant Moses; he is faithful in all my house.
 With him I speak face to face, clearly and not in riddles; he sees the form of the LORD.”
 The one person who was “more humble than anyone on the face of the earth” is also the only person in the Bible who is described as speaking with God “face to face.”
 Moses experienced so much of God’s Spirit in his life, far beyond what happens to a Christian who is baptized and filled with the Holy Spirit, that Exodus 34:29-35 and 2 Corinthians 3:7-8 say that after he would meet with God that his face would radiate the glory of God because he had so much of God’s Spirit within him.
-It is not a coincident that Moses experienced this as the person who was “more humble than anyone on the face of the earth.”
+It is not a coincident that Moses experienced this as the one person who was “more humble than anyone on the face of the earth.”
 Also, when Moses’ life is examined, we see that he was also extremely obedient to God.
-So his humility and obedience to God enabled him to be the only person in the Bible who is described as experiencing God “face to face” and experiencing so much of God and his Spirit in his life that afterward he radiated the glory and presence of God from out of his face.
+So his humility and obedience to God enabled him to be the only person in the Bible who is described as experiencing God “face to face” and experiencing so much of God and his Spirit in his life that afterward he radiated the glory and presence of God out from of his face.

 When looking at what needs to happen in order to be baptized and filled with the Holy Spirit, another good place to look is at the life of Jesus.
 And again we see that the key to receiving more of the Holy Spirit in our life is our humility and obedience to God.
 Moses was the most humble person who ever lived until Jesus came to us because Jesus was the most humble person who ever has or ever will live on the earth.
 Jesus humbled Himself more than any person has or ever will because He gave up the most from being God Himself to becoming a single human cell at His incarnation.
 He didn’t come to us humbly as a human adult with all of our limitations.
-Instead, He completely humbled Himself and came to us as a single human fetus cell that could not think, see, hear, move, talk, or do anything else.
+Instead, even though He was God, He completely humbled Himself and came to us as a single human cell that could not think, see, hear, move, talk, or do anything else.
 Yes, Jesus humbled Himself more than any person ever has or ever will.

 Jesus was also the most obedient person who ever has or ever will live on the earth.
 In John 8:29, Jesus said, “The one who sent me is with me; he has not left me alone, for I always do what pleases him.”
 Jesus always did what pleased God who sent Him to us.
 And in John 14:30-31, Jesus said, “I will not say much more to you, for the prince of this world is coming.
 He has no hold over me, but he comes so that the world may learn that I love the Father and do exactly what my Father has commanded me.”
 Jesus did exactly what his Father commanded Him to do including going to the cross to die there to pay the penalty for our sins.
 Jesus also said this in John 12:49-50, “I did not speak on my own, but the Father who sent me commanded me to say all that I have spoken.
 I know that his command leads to eternal life.
 So whatever I say is just what the Father has told me to say.”
 We see here that whatever Jesus said was just what the Father commanded and told Him to say.